 \section{Introduction}

-3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} has emerged as a promising computer graphics technique for novel view synthesis owing to its superior synthesis quality and efficient rendering speed.
-It has been widely adopted in diverse fields, such as robotics \cite{zhu20243d}, augmented and virtual reality (AR/VR) \cite{tu2024fast, zhai2025splatloc}, and autonomous driving \cite{khan2024autosplat}.
-In contrast to the neural radiance fields (NeRF) technique~\cite{mildenhall2021nerf} that implicitly represents a three-dimensional scene via a neural network, 3DGS explicitly encodes the scene using a large set of 3D Gaussians with learnable positions, sizes, shapes, colors, and opacities.
-Due to its lower algorithmic complexity, 3DGS achieves faster rendering performance than NeRF, making it well-suited for interactive applications.
-However, achieving real-time 3DGS rendering on resource-constrained devices such as edge GPUs remains a challenge.
-For instance, the NVIDIA Jetson Xavier NX \cite{adlink2022xaviernx} only achieves less than $10$ frame per second on the MipNeRF-360 dataset~\cite{barron2022mip}.
-The stringent power and area constraints of AR/VR edge devices further exacerbate the difficulty of deploying 3DGS in such settings.
+3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} has emerged as a prominent technique for novel view synthesis, offering both high-quality reconstruction and efficient rendering performance.
+It has been widely adopted across diverse domains, including robotics~\cite{zhu20243d}, augmented and virtual reality (AR/VR)~\cite{tu2024fast, zhai2025splatloc}, and autonomous driving~\cite{khan2024autosplat}.
+In contrast to neural radiance fields (NeRF)~\cite{mildenhall2021nerf}, which implicitly represent 3D scenes using neural networks, 3DGS explicitly encodes scenes as a large set of 3D Gaussians with learnable positions, sizes, shapes, colors, and opacities.
+Owing to its lower algorithmic complexity, 3DGS achieves significantly faster rendering performance than NeRF, making it particularly suitable for interactive applications.
+However, achieving real-time 3DGS rendering on resource-constrained platforms, such as edge GPUs, remains a significant challenge.
+For instance, on an NVIDIA Jetson Orin Nano edge GPU~\cite{nvidia_orin_nano}, we observe only approximately $20$ frames per second on the MipNeRF-360 dataset~\cite{barron2022mip}.
+The stringent power and area constraints of AR/VR edge devices further exacerbate the difficulty of deploying 3DGS in practice.